EmoCAST: Emotional Talking Portrait via Emotive Text Description: Introduction

-To address these challenges, we propose a novel diffusion-based framework for emotional talking head generation that leverages natural language for emotion control, which enhances its applicability in real-world scenarios.
-To achieve precise text-controlled emotional synthesis, our framework incorporates two key components: a text-guided decoupled emotive module and an emotive audio attention module.
-First, we design the text-guided decoupled emotive module to learn accurate alignment between the emotional facial features and the corresponding textual prompts in appearance modeling through a decoupled cross-attention mechanism.
-Beyond investigating the interaction between emotion and facial features, the relationship between emotional features and audio signals requires systematic exploration.
-To achieve effective feature alignment between emotional and audio modalities, we develop an emotive audio attention module for the relationship between the audio and the emotive text on the facial region.
+To address these challenges, we propose a novel diffusion-based framework for emotional talking head generation that leverages natural language for emotion control, thereby enhancing applicability to real-world scenarios.
+We advance this goal along three axes: (i) design two modules that effectively integrate text control; (ii) construct an in-the-wild talking-head dataset with rich emotion annotations to facilitate accurate emotion modeling; and (iii) propose two training strategies to further optimize the framework.
+Specifically, to achieve precise text-controlled emotional synthesis, our framework incorporates two key components: a text-guided emotive attention module and an emotive audio attention module.
+First, we design the text-guided emotive attention module to learn accurate alignment between emotional facial features and corresponding textual prompts in appearance modeling via a decoupled cross-attention mechanism.
+Beyond investigating the interaction between textual emotional features and facial features, the relationship between emotional features and audio signals requires systematic exploration.
+Accordingly, the emotive audio attention module aligns emotional information across textual emotion and audio modalities, modeling their correspondence for the facial region.

-Furthermore, we construct an emotional talking head dataset annotated with comprehensive emotive text descriptions with two advanced training strategies.
-First, during expression learning training, instead of using images from the same emotional video as a reference, we select neutral expression images of the same identity.
+Furthermore, we construct a large-scale, in-the-wild Emotive Text-to-Talking Head (ETTH) dataset comprising 158 hours of emotional talking-head videos and spanning diverse identities.
+For each video, we provide accurate abstract emotion labels, fine-grained emotion intensity levels, and rich emotive textual descriptions.
+Moreover, based on our dataset, we propose two training strategies.
+First, during expression learning training, instead of using the reference image from the same emotional video, we use a neutral-expression image of the same identity.
 This method significantly enhances the model's ability to capture subtle emotional nuances.
-Besides, a progressive functional training strategy is proposed to jointly utilize the neutral talking face dataset and emotional ones, progressively improving the model's generalization capacity, expression accuracy, and lip-synchronization.
-The experimental results indicate that the proposed method achieves state-of-the-art performance in generating realistic emotional talking head videos.
+Second, we propose a progressive functional training strategy that jointly leverages neutral and emotional talking-head datasets, progressively improving the model's generalization capacity, expression accuracy, and lip-synchronization in a coarse-to-fine manner.